-Credit Report Errors in NYC
+Disputing Credit Report Errors for Clients in New York City

-Types of Credit Report Errors
+Common Types of Credit Report Errors

 - Social Security Number Errors - Another person's credit information can be included on your report.
 Referred to as a "mismerged" report, it typically occurs in cases where two individuals have similar Social Security numbers.

-Law Office of Abel L. Pierre, Attorney at Law, P.C. provides a broad range of debt collection defense services, and can assist you if your credit report contains potentially harmful errors.
+The Law Office of Abel L. Pierre, Attorney at Law provides a broad range of debt collection defense and credit repair services.
+We can assist you with the dispute process if your credit report contains potentially harmful errors.

 Contact the Law Office of Abel L. Pierre, Attorney at Law, P.C. for help in addressing errors on your credit report.